Some prophesies come true.

 To see how bad tracking still is, in massive spite of the GDPR and the CCPA, check out Blacklight (by The Markup) and PageXray (by Fou Analytics).
 Surveillance Capitalism remains the norm.

 Finally, there are the privacy browsers: Brave, Epic and Tor.
-While these each provide privacy protection (as do, in different ways, Safari, Firefox and tweaks on Chrome), none are a Theia.
+While these each provide privacy protection (as do, in different ways, Safari, Firefox and tweaks of Chrome), none are a Theia.
 Not yet, anyway.
-Because adtech is still here
+Because adtech is still here.

-What will make our digital world economy inhabitable by real human customers, and mere “users,” “data subjects,” “consumers” other labels given them by marketing, the tech industry and regulators who can’t imagine a customer operating at full agency., much less an Intention Economy that grows around that agency, much as life grew around a planet with days, nights, seasons and water.
+What will make our digital world economy inhabitable by real human customers, and not mere “users,” “data subjects,” “consumers” other labels given them by marketing, the tech industry and regulators who can’t imagine a customer operating at full agency?
+How will we get an Intention Economy that grows around that agency, much as life grew around a planet that has days, nights, seasons and water, rather than rock, dirt and clouds?

 Whatever form our Theia takes, it needs to support solutions to market problems that only customers can provide.
 Is it one or more of the solutions listed at that link?
 Or is it something completely new?